mozilla/ichnaea/docs/api/geosubmit_api.rst

 `mobileNetworkCode`, `locationAreaCode` and `cellId` fields are required.

-The cell record has been extended over the geolocate schema to include two more optional fields:
+The cell record has been extended over the geolocate schema to include three more optional fields:

-psc
-    The physical cell id as an integer in the range of 0 to 503 (optional).
+age
+    The number of milliseconds since this cell was primary.
+    If age is 0, the cell id represents a current observation.

 asu
     The arbitrary strength unit.
 An integer in the range of 0 to 95 (optional).

+psc
+    The physical cell id as an integer in the range of 0 to 503 (optional).

 The WiFi record has been extended with one extra optional field `frequency`.
 Either `frequency` or `channel` maybe submitted to the